sashetophizika/hyprscratch/README.md

 ```bash
 exec-once = hyprscratch clean spotless
 ```

+You can use the `shiny` option to prevent a specific window from being cleaned.
+Useful of graphical program where you would want to drag and drop.

 ## Other Relevant information
 Scratchpads don't have to be floating.
 This can also be used to just spawn a specific window, where using the key binding again hides it or grabs it from another workspace (or focuses it if it's on the current workspace).